Table of Contents

 The most important biochemical receptor classes and the intracellular signaling pathways are outlined below.
 Four types of receptor classes are distinguished:

 These form the largest group of receptor classes.
-The receptor consists of seven transmembrane domains and it is coupled with an inactive heterotrimeric G protein.
-This protein consists of three subunits (SU): α-SU and β-/γ-SU.
+The receptor (G-protein coupled receptor or GPCR) consists of 7 transmembrane domains and it is coupled with an inactive heterotrimeric G protein.
+This protein consists of 3 subunits (SU): an α-SU, a β-SU, and a γ-SU.
+The α-SU binds GDP. β-SU and a γ-SU work together.

 Two of the most frequent signaling pathways occur via the following:

-- Adenylate cyclase: This effector protein is either stimulated by Gs proteins or inhibited by Gi proteins.
-It catalyzes the formation of cAMP from ATP.
-As a second messenger, cAMP has several points of application within the cell.
+Adenylate cyclase: This effector protein is either stimulated by Gs proteins or inhibited by Gi-proteins (stimulative regulative G-protein (Gs) or inhibitory regulative G-protein (Gi)).
+It catalyzes the formation of adenosine 3′,5′-cyclic monophosphate (cAMP) from adenosine triphosphate (ATP).
+As a 2nd messenger, cAMP has several points of application within the cell.

-These receptors consist of an extracellular ligand binding domain, a transmembrane domain, and an intracellular kinase domain.
-This class is roughly divided into two versions:
+These receptors consist of an extracellular ligand-binding domain, a transmembrane domain, and an intracellular kinase domain.
+This class is roughly divided into 2 versions:

-- Tyrosine kinases: The kinase phosphorylates tyrosine residues of the receptor.
-These are then recognized by other signal domains and the signal is transported into the cell via several pathways.
-Important pathways are the MAP-kinase-pathway, a cascade of different kinases, phospholipase Cγ, and PI3 lipase.
+Tyrosine kinases: The kinase phosphorylates tyrosine residues of the receptor.
+These are then recognized by other signal domains and the signal is transported in the cell via several pathways.
+The important pathways are the mitogen-activated protein (MAP)-kinase-pathway, a cascade of different kinases, phospholipase Cγ, and PI3 lipase.

-- Serine-threonine kinases: The kinase phosphorylates serine/threonine residues of side chains of other signal proteins – not the receptor proteins.
-The information is transduced via the Smad signaling pathway.
+Serine-threonine kinases: The kinase phosphorylates serine/threonine residues of side chains of other signal proteins – not the receptor proteins.
+The information is transduced via the Smad signaling pathway, members of the transforming growth factor (TGF)-β superfamily.

 The receptors do not possess any intrinsic kinase activity, but they bind kinases directly or via adapting proteins.
 These kinases are activated if a ligand binds.
-An example of such an associated kinase is the Janus kinase involving the JAK/STAT signaling pathway.
+An example of such an associated kinase is the Janus kinase involving the Janus Kinase/Signal Transducer and Activator of Transcription (JAK/STAT) signaling pathway.
+The JAK-STAT signaling pathway transmits information from extracellular chemical signals to the nucleus resulting in deoxyribonucleic acid (DNA) transcription and expression of genes involved in immunity, proliferation, differentiation, apoptosis, and oncogenesis.
+Disrupted or dysregulated JAK-STAT functionality can result in immune deficiency syndromes and cancers.

-Receptors for D-vitamins or thyroid hormones, for example, binding to the DNA in an inactive form as repressors if the ligand does not bind.
-Ligand binding, results in a change in conformation, which in turn leads to gene expression.
+Receptors for D-vitamins or thyroid hormones, e.g., bind to the DNA in an inactive form as repressors if the ligand does not bind.
+Ligand binding results in a change in conformation, which in turn leads to gene expression.
+Binding of the thyroid hormone results in a conformational change in its nuclear receptor TR which displaces corepressor from the receptor/DNA complex and recruits coactivator proteins.
+The DNA/TR/coactivator complex then recruits ribonucleic acid (RNA) polymerase that transcribes downstream DNA into messenger RNA and eventually protein formation that results in a change in cell function.

 Hormones – The Body’s Messengers